privacyidea/privacyidea/.github/ISSUE_TEMPLATE/are-you-lost-.md

 ---
-name: Are you lost?
+name: Ask a quetion
-about: If you did not find a bug and do not want to suggest a new feature, you probably have some questions.
+about: ... if you need some explanations TODO
 title: ''
 labels: question
 assignees: ''